dikhan/terraform-provider-openapi/docs/how_to.md

 - **Description:**  The base path on which the API is served, which is relative to the [`host`](#swaggerHost).
 If it is not included, the API is served directly under the `host`.
 The value MUST start with a leading slash (`/`).

-*Base path is not supported at the moment.
-The terraform provider currently relies on the host and the individual API paths to build up the url*

 ```yml
 basePath: "/"
 ```